 Before starting to colour, notice your physical state, place your hand on your heart, how fast is your heart beating?
 Notice how you are breathing….fast or slow?
 Are you hot or cold?

-Now choose an engaging picture to colour in, set a timer for 5 minutes, focus soley on colouring, no t.v or music or any other distractions.
+Now choose a favourite picture to colour in, set a timer for 5 minutes, focus soley on colouring, no t.v or music or any other distractions.

 After 5 minutes notice your heart beat again, hand on heart, how fast is it beating?
 How has your breathing changed?
 Fast or slow?
 How has your temperature changed?